sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 The pleasures of reinforcement learning aren't what I expected.
 It's not the clean satisfaction of getting a model to converge.
 It's watching behavior emerge from equations.
 It's the moment TD clicks and you realize you don't need to wait for the truth to start learning.
 It's staring at a cliff walking chart and understanding something that only makes sense because you walked the path to get there.
 It's even the frustration, the threshold being off by two orders of magnitude, the bandit having no leverage, lady luck choosing the wrong randomness, because that frustration is *real* in a way that tutorials never are.

 I believe Hassabis.
 I think RL is core to whatever intelligence turns out to be.
 Not a side technique, not a fine-tuning trick.
-The actual mechanism by which knowledge becomes behavior.
+The thing that turns knowing stuff into actually doing stuff.

 If you haven't seen it, [Ilya's recent Dwarkesh interview](https://www.youtube.com/watch?v=aR20FWCCjAs) is worth your time.
+It's got some great memes!

 ![ilya monk](/assets/img/Misc/ilya_meme.png)
 _Ilya has gone full monk-mode, and he's probably right. the answer will reveal itself._